-So, Brexit is according to our lunatic Prime Minister, done and dusted.
+So, Brexit is according to our lunatic Prime Minister (and our lap dog MP), done and dusted.
 We are no longer European

 I have and do (cross my heart) accepted the decision made by a British people to return to pockets full of dirty copper coins, snotty but safely pocketed handkerchiefs, vests, Y-Fronts and toilet paper abrasive enough to take a layer of skin off your good old British arse.

 This is a democracy.
 A vote was taken, and we have control back (whatever that means).
 I lost – you won.

 This may be so…but please don’t expect me to walk around with a smile on my face.